 4) Keith Moon & John Entwistle

-In life Keith Moon was entirely unpredictable, and thus, his drumming was as well.
-Immensely talented, and also completely drug addled and deranged, often times Keith Moon was more concerned with how hard he was hitting the drums, rather than how well he was playing them, and there in lied the magic.
+In life, Keith Moon was entirely unpredictable, and thus, his drumming was as well.
+Immensely talented and completely drug-addled and deranged, oftentimes Keith Moon was more concerned with how hard he was hitting the drums, rather than how well he was playing them, and therein lied the magic.
 John Entwistle was a true virtuoso of his instrument.
-He played the bass as if it were a rhythm guitar, which was perfect considering The Who had only one actual true guitarist in Pete Townsend.
-John Entwistle’s ability to simultaneously act as a rhythm guitarist, hold down the groove, and manage the eccentric time signatures Keith Moon would come up with on the literal spot, was nothing short of a miracle.
-His ability to follow along with Moon’s powerfully-overwhelming and fill-heavy style, while teetering on the edge of a train wreck, was exactly what made The Who great.
+He played the bass as if it were a rhythm guitar, which was perfect considering The Who had only one actual guitarist in Pete Townsend.
+John Entwistle’s ability to simultaneously act as a rhythm guitarist, hold down the groove and manage the eccentric time signatures Keith Moon would come up with on the literal spot was nothing short of a miracle.
+His ability to follow along with Moon’s powerfully overwhelming and fill-heavy style while teetering on the edge of a train wreck was exactly what made The Who great.
 Their signature sound was chaos, and they dealt in excitement.
-Though they would soldier on without Moon, and later Entwistle, they were never able to harness that same energy again.
+Though they would soldier on without Moon, and later Entwistle, they could never harness that same energy again.

 3) Tiki Fulwood & Billy Nelson

 Here is where I take a left turn.
 Many of you won’t know these two, but you should.
-Those of you who are hardcore crate diggers, Hip-Hop heads into sampling, or fans of down and dirty Funk probably do.
+Those of you who are hardcore crate-diggers, Hip-Hop heads into sampling, or fans of down and dirty Funk probably do.
 These two held down the early incarnation of the seminal George Clinton lead Funk band, Funkadelic.
-While it’s true that Parliment-Funkadelic have had many members (fifteen of which have been inducted into the Rock and Roll Hall of Fame to date), there were never a better rhythm section than Tiki and Billy.
-Tiki, known for his loud, hard hitting, and raw drum style combined perfectly with Billy, who had mastered the ability to lay down the funkiest and dirtiest of bass grooves.
+While it’s true that Parliament-Funkadelic has had many members (fifteen of which have been inducted into the Rock and Roll Hall of Fame to date), there was never a better rhythm section than Tiki and Billy.
+Tiki, known for his loud, hard-hitting, and raw drum style combined perfectly with Billy, who had mastered the ability to lay down the funkiest and dirtiest of bass grooves.
 Without these two relatively unknown giants of the genre, Funk music would never have been the same.
-In the vast array of P-Funk’s eclectic and downright massive catalogue, it’s easy to overlook these two, especially considering they both quit the band around 1971, due to royalty disputes (George Clinton is a greedy bastard), just after they finished their part in recording the genre defining ‘Maggot Brain.’
+In the vast array of P-Funk’s eclectic and downright massive catalog, it’s easy to overlook these two, especially considering they both quit the band around 1971, due to royalty disputes (George Clinton is a greedy bastard), just after they finished their part in recording the genre-defining ‘Maggot Brain.’
 Alas, one can only think on what could have been.
 George Clinton, and the various incarnations of both Parliament and Funkadelic alike were always downright awesome, but in my opinion, they were never better than those first three albums, culminating in ‘Maggot Brain’, and that is in no small part due to both Tiki Fulwood, and Bill “Bass” Nelson’s contributions.

 2. John Jabo & Bootsy Collins

 These two only played together for a moment, but their influence is nothing short of legendary.
-Are you looking for some down right, groove laden, gritty R&B?
+Are you looking for some downright, groove-laden, gritty R&B?
 Look no further than the “Original” J.B.’s.
-Who were the J.B.’s you ask?
-The J.B.’s were formed as James Brown’s backing band in early 1970, after the members of Brown’s previous band walked out on him due to a pay dispute (James Brown was also a greedy bastard).
-The initial “Original” band, featured the legendary John “Jabo” Starks on drums, and the well-traveled, groove master, none other than William “Bootsy” Collins.
-This particular incarnation of the J.B.’s were only together for a short year or so, but during that time they churned out some of James Brown’s most intense Funk recordings, including “Get Up (I feel like being a) Sex Machine”, “Super Bad”, and “Soul Power.”
-Not bad right?
-Furthermore, together they recorded two instrumental singles, “The Grunt” and “These Are the J.B.’s”, both of which would go on to become two of the most sampled songs in Hi-Hop history.
-Jabo and Bootsy were the literal drive shaft of the band, and the sound that they created together has been mimicked by countless Soul, Funk and live instrumental Hi-Hop outfits.
+Who were the J.B.’s, you ask?
+The J.B.’s were formed as James Brown’s backing band in early 1970 after the members of Brown’s previous band walked out on him due to a pay dispute (James Brown was also a greedy bastard).
+The initial “Original” band featured the legendary John “Jabo” Starks on drums, and the well-traveled, groove master, none other than William “Bootsy” Collins.
+This particular incarnation of the J.B.’s was only together for a short year or so, but during that time, they churned out some of James Brown’s most intense Funk recordings, including “Get Up (I feel like being a) Sex Machine,” “Super Bad,” and “Soul Power.”
+Not bad, right?
+Furthermore, together they recorded two instrumental singles, “The Grunt” and “These Are the J.B.’s,” both of which would go on to become two of the most sampled songs in Hi-Hop history.
+Jabo and Bootsy were the literal drive shaft of the band, and the sound that they created together has been mimicked by countless Soul, Funk, and live instrumental Hi-Hop outfits.
 While they were only together as a rhythm section for a short time, the thunder they created is still reverberating to this day.

 1) Elvin Jones & Jimmy Garrison